YunaLiou/UltrasonicImgSegmentation-Unet/README.md

 * main in [unet.py](https://github.com/YunaLiou/UltraSonic-Image-Unet/blob/master/unet.py):

-You need to modify the 256 and 512 in the following code to your width and height of images.
+You need to modify the 256 and 512 in the following code to your height and width of images.
    (note: Be sure that your all images have the single size.)

     myunet = Unet(img_rows=256, img_cols=512)

-When completing the traing process, the model wiil be saved as a hdf5 file and it will use for predicting your images in the folders,test_image.
+When completing the training process, the model wiil be saved as a hdf5 file and it will be used for predicting your images in the folders,test_image.

-The result inferenced by trained model will be save as npy files and futher save as image into the folder, resultimage.
+The result was predicted by trained model will be save as npy files and futher save as image into the folder, resultimage.

 ## Semantic Segmentation Samples on Ultrasonic Image
-　The following demonstration is sequence of ultrasonic images which have label (green) and prediction (red).
+　The following demonstration is a sequence of ultrasonic images which have label (green) and prediction (red).
 The yellow show that the overlap of experts' label and my model's predcition.
 ![image](https://github.com/YunaLiou/UltraSonic-Image-Unet/blob/master/readme/Demo2.gif)